Data Privacy Notice for the International Election Observation Roster

 2. What information do we collect?

-- The Department will collect and retain the following data on members of the roster: Name, date of birth, gender, address, contact telephone number(s), contact email address(s); applications to specific election observation missions and related correspondence; foreign language assessment details, security vetting disclosures and, where applicable, police reports; deployment on specific missions and any other correspondence relating to election observation.
+- The Department will collect and retain the personal data received in application forms to the roster which includes: Name, date of birth, gender, address, contact telephone number(s), contact email address(s); country of residence; supporting documentation including a copy of the passport identity page and where applicable foreign language assessment details.
+Relating to members of the roster it will also collect and retain applications to specific election observation missions and related correspondence; security vetting disclosures and, where applicable, police reports; deployment on specific missions and any other correspondence relating to election observation.

-- In addition, the following information may be requested if a member of the roster is nominated to participate in a mission: Name and contact details of emergency point of contact; passport details and scanned copy of passport; other details relevant to the observer's travel arrangements and where relevant, correspondence from the sending agency or the observer during or post mission.
+- In addition, the following information may be requested if a member of the roster is nominated to participate in a mission: Name and contact details of emergency point of contact; passport details and scanned copy of passport; other details relevant to the observer's travel arrangements (e.g. tax clearance certificate, bank details, medical certificate) and where relevant, correspondence from the sending agency or the observer during or post mission.

 - The personal data will be held electronically and hard copy and will be processed by the Department for the above purposes.